Skip to main content

 The presenting condition

 The patient came in because her smile and her bite no longer reflected the way she wanted to look or function.
 She had been wearing a night guard, but the existing damage had already moved past what the night guard could protect against.
+The issue was not simply that the teeth looked shorter.
+The upper arch had lost tooth structure, support, and balance over time, which meant the esthetic concern and the functional concern had to be planned together.

 Clinical Findings